LetsFocus/goLF/routing.md

 response

 ```
-- we need to declare some custom error from our side
+- we need to declare some custom errors from our side
 - Add default routes:
    - Metrics route
    - swagger rendering route